Being a journalist

 A word of caution here: a lot of people want to be journalists, proofreaders or photographers and there's a small industry in companies that exploit this by selling training that isn't widely respected in the industry.
 That's not to say it won't help you, just that you might not get value for money and might find that the benefits of the training are oversold to you.
 Correspondence courses are a particular problem.

 If you're choosing a degree, it might make most sense to choose a non-media degree.
-That gives you a specialism to write about and you can always pick up the media training later.
+That gives you a specialism to write about and you can always pick up the media training later, either by doing a course (such as an NCTJ recognised journalism course) or training on the job.
 Most major publishers look to graduates to fill their entry-level positions.

 There are a lot of companies offering on the job training.
 The deal here is usually that they exploit you for the work, and you exploit them for the training.
 Not much money changes hands.
 As long as they give you a real chance to learn quickly, they're a cheaper way to start than paying for a course.
 You might need to aggressively pursue opportunities to try new things.